samuelgozlan/amplitude-dev-center/docs/data/destinations/google-analytics-4-firebase.md

 ### Configure user forwarding

-Under **Send Users**, make sure the toggle is enabled ("Users are sent to Google Analytics 4") if you want to stream users and their properties to Google Analytics 4.
-When enabled, users are automatically created or updated in Google Analytics 4 when an event is sent to Amplitude.
-[Amplitude Identify API](https://www.docs.developers.amplitude.com/analytics/apis/identify-api/) calls are also forwarded to Google Analytics 4.
-Users aren't sent on a schedule or on-demand using this integration.
+To stream user and property updates to Google Analytics 4, enable **Send Users**.
+This setting creates or updates users in Google Analytics 4 when you update them in Amplitude with the [HTTP V2 API](/analytics/apis/http-v2-api/) or [Identify API](/analytics/apis/identify-api/).
+This integration doesn't support scheduled or on-demand updates.

-(optional) In **Select additional properties**, select any more user properties you want to send to Google Analytics 4.
-If you don't select any properties here, Amplitude doesn't send any.
-These properties are sent to Google Analytics 4 as [Google Analytics 4 User Properties](https://developers.google.com/analytics/devguides/collection/protocol/ga4/user-properties?client_type=firebase). _Transformed user properties aren't supported._
+You can optionally select user properties to send to Google Analytics 4 in the **Select additional properties** field.
+Amplitude sends only the properties you select and only when one of them is updated.
+Amplitude sends these properties as [Google Analytics 4 User Properties](https://developers.google.com/analytics/devguides/collection/protocol/ga4/user-properties?client_type=firebase). _This integration doesn't support transformed user properties_.

-!!!note "User Forwarding Volumes"
-    When Send Users is enabled, all [Amplitude Identify calls](https://www.docs.developers.amplitude.com/analytics/apis/identify-api/) and event calls that update user properties will trigger a call to be sent to Google Analytics 4, even if the updated property isn't selected in **Select additional properties**.

 ### Enable sync